 This article explains the goals of proper application delivery using immutable infrastructure: automated, flexible, scalable, secure and transparent; and how to take gradual steps toward those goals.

 As infrastructure becomes code, reviewing (and testing) provides the confidence necessary for refactoring systems.
 Reviews also help spread consistent best practices throughout the organization.

 DevOps is the industrialization of IT, says Nati Shalom.
 Organizations that wish to optimize for speed and cost cannot afford silos anymore."Doing DevOps" is not adding new features to existing tools.

 “Infrastructure as Code” is a tenet of the DevOps community.
-But treating Infrastructure as Code is a tall order.
-Development practices have also evolved rapidly and nowadays that means continuous integration, automated tests and more.
 We’ll make a brief introdution to Chef, a well-known IT automation tool, and use it to illustrate the state of the art.